mermop/department-of-beards/README.md

 This is the front-end for the website for the Department of Beards, a sub-department of the [Australian Tax Office](https://www.ato.gov.au/) (ATO) responsible for collecting the Australian Beard Tax (ABT).

 It is a generated website using [Middleman](https://middlemanapp.com/).
+It uses Webpacker and NPM to manage Javascript.

 ## Running Locally